eclipse/kapua/docs/developer-guide/en/sso.md

 - **`sso.generic.openid.jwt.issuer.allowed`** : the base URL to the OpenID server provider.
 - **`sso.generic.openid.jwt.audience.allowed`** : the JWT audience.
-- **`sso.generic.openid.server.endpoint.auth` (optional)** : the endpoint URL to the authentication API.
+- **`sso.openid.generic.server.endpoint.auth` (optional)** : the endpoint URL to the authentication API.
-- **`sso.generic.openid.server.endpoint.logout`(optional)** : the logout endpoint of the OpenID provider.
+- **`sso.openid.generic.server.endpoint.logout`(optional)** : the logout endpoint of the OpenID provider.
-- **`sso.generic.openid.server.endpoint.token` (optional)** : the endpoint URL to the token API.
+- **`sso.openid.generic.server.endpoint.token` (optional)** : the endpoint URL to the token API.

 #### Note about 'client id' and 'audience' values

-Properties `sso.openid.client.id` and `sso.generic.openid.jwt.audience.allowed` (the second property is used only for the `generic` provider) basically represent the same value.
+Properties `sso.openid.client.id` and `sso.openid.generic.jwt.audience.allowed` (the second property is used only for the `generic` provider) basically represent the same value.
-More precisely, `sso.openid.client.id` is used as parameter in the requests to the OpenID Provider, while `sso.generic.openid.jwt.audience.allowed` is used by the `JwtProcessor` in order to validate the token received from the OpenID Provider.
+More precisely, `sso.openid.client.id` is used as parameter in the requests to the OpenID Provider, while `sso.openid.generic.jwt.audience.allowed` is used by the `JwtProcessor` in order to validate the token received from the OpenID Provider.
 These two should correspond to the same `clientId`.

 According to the official OpenID Connect specification (see [here](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) and